bryanrscott/SB-Sample/training/session4/README.md

 ## Admin
 - Info catchup with Edmond.
-- hopefully everyone has done a
+- Hopefully everyone has done a
   - docker pull mcr.microsoft.com/mssql/server:2022-latest
-- Need to ask is anyone is running sql server as a service on their laptop?
+- Need to ask if anyone is running SQL Server as a service on their laptop?
-- We might run into some problems, particularly the first time as I am not sure what firewall software you use on your local machine.
+- We might run into some problems initially as I'm not sure what firewall software is on your local machine.

 #### Docker
-Docker is a commercial product, but I am using as a synoynm for "Development Virtual Machines".
-Technically docker is a virtual containers on possibly a virtual machine.
+Docker is a commercial product, but I'm using it simply as a synonym for "Development Virtual Machines".
+Technically, Docker is a virtual containers on possibly a virtual machine.
 But we are discussing development not infrastructure so will not be so specific.

-Why do ICTSU run so many VM's?
+Why does ICTSU run so many VMs?

 Important differences
 - Normally not a machine, but a function or service. (web server + database server)
-- generally treated as disposable
+- Generally treated as disposable
-- generally NO backups
+- Generally NO backups

-So why use docker in the development cycle
+So why use Docker in the development cycle
 - No 1 - It makes it easy to get someone else started
 - Generally only defined at the start and minor updates during project.
-- removes the individual computer settings from the process
+- Removes the individual computer settings from the development process
-- documents system requirements and can be included in git repository
+- Documents system requirements and can be included in git repository
-- provides a way to manage settings
+- Provides a way to specify and manage development settings or environment

 Docker runs on your computer and provides the hosting of the various services.
 Some support features include "Docker Dashboard".

-Now you can do a lot with the docker command itself, but we are going to focus on using docker-compose because it is focused on using configuration files for setting rather than command line options.
+Now you can do a lot with the Docker command itself, but we are going to focus on using docker-compose because it is focused on using configuration files for setting rather than command line options.
 This makes it perfect for the work we will do.

-Generally because a docker compose setup is pretty static it is not often you need to create from scratch.
+Generally because a docker compose setup is pretty static, it is not often that you will need to create it from scratch.
 This means the most important thing to learn today
 - docker-compose up
 - environment settings

 ##### Scenario
-For todays scenario we will assume our development project only has a single Microsoft SQL Server.
-Our next session will build on this to add more elements that we will use in the "SOLLIC Anywhere" project.
-But for now just one service.
+For today's scenario, we will assume our development project only has a single Microsoft SQL Server.
+Our next session will build on this to add more elements that we'll use in the "SOLIC Anywhere" project.
+But for now just a simple database service.

 ##### Projects